-Depending on the size and nature of the supplement, the insurance company will send out an addition check as before and you will start over at step 3.
+Depending on the size and nature of the supplement, the insurance company will send out an addition check, and you will go back to step 3.

 Generally speaking, you have 1 year to file items on a claim once it is opened.